Skip to content

 2. Shared Resources — ServiceAccount

-4. Component Reconciliation — Resolve shared spec (top-level + per-component) into flat child specs, create/update/delete child CRs, reconcile networking/monitoring/network policies
+4. Component Reconciliation — Resolve shared spec (top-level + per-component) into flat runtime specs, create/update/delete parent-owned Kubernetes resources, reconcile networking/monitoring/network policies

-5. Status Aggregation — Read child CR statuses, set conditions and phase
+5. Status Aggregation — Read workload state, update status.components, set conditions and phase

 Phase 1: Preflight